schappim/mBot-Gitbook/demonstration-of-mblockly.md

 \[Image 2.8.1: Your tablet running mBlockly will detect your mBot very quickly\]

-If it doesn't, check the your mBot is turned on, and that the Bluetooth module is in discovery mode.
+If it doesn't, check that your mBot is turned on, and that the Bluetooth module is in discovery mode.
 You can confirm that by looking for the blue, blinking LED of the Bluetooth module.
-If the blue LED is solid, \(not blinking\), then you know that it is connected to another Bluetooth device.
+If the blue LED is solid \(not blinking\) then you know that it is connected to another Bluetooth device.
 If this device is not your tablet, try turning the mBot off and then on again in order to switch the Bluetooth module back to discovery mode \(blinking blue LED\).

 ![](/assets/IMG_9727.JPG)